sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2019-07-20-remove-duplicates-from-sorted-array.md

   caption: Engineering Notes and Practical Examples
   show_overlay_excerpt: false
 ---

-# Remove Duplicates from Sorted Array in Java

 Given a sorted array, remove duplicates in-place so each unique value appears once.
 Return the number of unique elements.